 Buying a Tesla gives you sole access to the Supercharger network in the UK.
 They usually have at least 8 stalls and they are the best rated chargers for ease of use, speed and reliability.
-Your car map will tell you how many are available.

 Tips for a faster charge

 - For 150kW chargers & below look at the number of each charger and which are a or b as you arrive